 Warren Buffett, CEO of Berkshire Hathaway Inc. and one of the most influential business leaders today

-Referred to as the Oracle of Omaha, Warren Buffett is the CEO of diversified holding company Berkshire Hathaway Inc. He held Number 2 place on the Forbes 400 list for 15 years running until he was finally unseated in 2016 by Jeff Bezos.
+Referred to as the Oracle of Omaha, Warren Buffett is the CEO of diversified holding company Berkshire Hathaway Inc. He held Number 2 place on the Forbes 400 list for 15 years.
 In July 2016 he gave away $2.9 billion to the Bill & Melinda Gates Foundation and his families’ foundations, making him one of the world’s most prolific philanthropists.
 He is known for continuing to live in the home in Omaha that he purchased for $31,500 in 1958.

 Warren Edward Buffett (born August 30, 1930) is an American business magnate, investor, and philanthropist.
 Some consider him to be one of the most successful investors in the world.
 As of August 2017 is the second wealthiest person in the United States.
 He is also the fourth wealthiest in the world, with a total net worth of $81.1 billion.

 Born in Omaha, Buffett developed an interest in business and investing in his youth.
-He eventually entering the Wharton School of the University of Pennsylvania in 1947 before transferring and graduating from University of Nebraska–Lincoln at the age of 19.
+He eventually entering the Wharton School of the University of Pennsylvania in 1947.
+He transferred and graduated from University of Nebraska–Lincoln at the age of 19.
 Buffett went on to enroll and graduate from Columbia University where he learned and eventually molded his investment philosophy around a concept pioneered by Benjamin Graham–value investing.
 He attended New York Institute of Finance to specialize his economics background and soon after began various business partnerships, including one with Graham.
 After meeting Charlie Munger, Buffett created the Buffett Partnership.
 His firm would eventually acquire a textile manufacturing firm called Berkshire Hathaway and assume its name to create a diversified holding company.

 Mary Barra, CEO of General Motors and one of the most powerful women in business today